I-RzR-I/AggregatedGenericResultMessage/README.md

 In other words, it offers the possibility to use a single(general) response, structured and easier parsed model for the executed methods.
 As a result, you can have control over the messages and types of messages that will be obtained.

-By currently following, 5 general types of messages (`Info`, `Warning`, `Error`, `NotFound`, `AccessDenied`) are implemented that can be returned to the caller.
+By currently following, 6 general types of messages (`Info`, `Warning`, `Error`, `NotFound`, `AccessDenied`, `Exception`) are implemented that can be returned to the caller.
-As you can see in the `MessageType` enum, there are 8 types of messages, for all 3 (`Info`, `Warning`, `Error`) types previously specified exists with new ends `Confirm`.
+As you can see in the `MessageType` enum, there are 9 types of messages, for all 3 (`Info`, `Warning`, `Error`) types previously specified exists with new ends `Confirm`.
 The idea of all of them is to inform UI (or caller) that returned message will be parsed/used as a dialog box/popup/modal.

 No additional components or packs are required for use.
 So, it only needs to be added/installed in the project and can be used instantly.